-Leroy Anderson was born, raised and educated in Cambridge, Massachusetts.
+Leroy Anderson was born, raised and educated in Cambridge, Massachusetts in the area of Cambridge known as Mid-Cambridge - Neighborhood 6 1.
 His parents had immigrated as children to the United States from Sweden where they had been born.
 They ultimately chose to make Cambridge their home.
 Leroy Anderson was born on June 29, 1908 at 269 Norfolk Street in Cambridge.
 His parents moved to 12 Chatham Street when he was one year old.

 Leroy grew up in a household filled with music.
 His mother Anna was a church organist and played piano.
 She taught Leroy to play piano as soon as he could reach the keys.
 Once Leroy could play piano, he accompanied Anna on guitar.
 Leroy's father Brewer played mandolin and banjo.
 In time, Leroy also learned to play organ, tuba, accordion and double bass.
 Anna and Brewer both loved to sing.
 They enjoyed singing in choruses as well as at home.

 Leroy liked to say that he spent his entire academic life on one street in Cambridge: Broadway.
 After graduating from Cambridge Grammar School 2 in 1921, he attended Cambridge High and Latin School.
 At CHLS Leroy wrote the commencement music for the graduating class three consecutive years.
 He also studied piano at the New England Conservatory.
 His parents wanted Leroy and his brother, Russell, to attend Harvard University on scholarships.
 They both did.
 Leroy's father also wanted Leroy to learn trombone so that when he went to Harvard, he could march in front of the Harvard University Band.
 Leroy not only marched in the front row but also became director of the band.